RichardGrave/rusty_ghostbox/README.md

 So I made it very simple.

 1. The program contains a file with English words.\
-I generate a random number between 0 and number of English words (more than 450 thousand)
+I generate a random number between 0 and the total number of English words (more than 450 thousand)
-2. I generate two other random numbers.\
+2. Then the code generates two other random numbers.\
 Default between 0 and 100.
 3. First it gets time to generate a number for the word.\
-Then time for both of the other random numbers.\
+Then gets time for both of the other random numbers.\
-After that it check if both numbers are equal.\
+After that it checks if both numbers are equal.\
 If they are equal then a word is found.

 ## How it looks